 There is much more to see and do in Little Havana, including cigar demonstrations, sipping curado (Cuban coffee), and visiting domino park.
 As you walk past another rooster on Calle Ocho, you’ll be transported to Cuba without ever leaving the States.

-Enjoy a tamale, indulge in ice cream and try an authentic Cuban mojito while you dance the night away in Little Havana.
-And if you don’t want to do this on your own, book a food tour with Miami Culinary Tours (highly recommended!
-They have great options on their tours for those who eat gluten-free and/or don’t drink alcohol).
+Enjoy a tamale, indulge in ice cream, and try an authentic Cuban mojito while you dance the night away in Little Havana.
+And if you do not want to do this on your own, book a food tour with Miami Culinary Tours (Highly recommended!
+They have great options on their tours for those who eat gluten-free and/or do not drink alcohol).

 What did you do in Little Havana?
 Let me know what you did while visiting Little Havana Miami in the comments below.

 Best time to visit: